-N.2 Enabling access to localized services

 N.2.1 General

-To enable a PNI-NPN or SNPN to provide access to localized services, the PNI-NPN or SNPN operator configures the network with information enabling the UEs to access the localized services using the PNI-NPN or SNPN according to any validity of the localized services, and the information is determined in agreement with the localized service provider e.g.:
+To enable a PNI-NPN or SNPN to provide access to Localized Services, the PNI-NPN or SNPN operator configures the network with information enabling the UEs to access the Localized Services using the PNI-NPN or SNPN according to any validity of the Localized Services, and the information is determined in agreement with the Localized Service provider e.g.:

 a.
-Identification of each localized service, e.g. to be used in URSP rules.
+Identification of each Localized Service, e.g. to be used in URSP rules.

-b. validity restriction for each localized service, e.g. the validity of time and/or location.
+b. validity restriction for each Localized Service, e.g. the validity of time and/or location.

-c. service parameters for each localized service, e.g. DNN, S-NSSAI and QoS requirements.
+c. service parameters for each Localized Service, e.g. DNN, S-NSSAI and QoS requirements.

 d. service authorization methods, e.g. NSSAA or Secondary authentication/authorization during PDU Session establishment.

-To allow the UE to access the PNI-NPN or SNPN using the HPLMN or subscribed SNPN credential, the PNI-NPN or SNPN can be configured, based on localized service agreements between the PNI-NPN or SNPN and the HPLMN or subscribed SNPN, to allow primary authentication towards a HPLMN, when a PNI-NPN or SNPN is providing access to the localized services, and to allow primary authentication towards a subscribed SNPN, when an SNPN is providing access to the localized services.
+To allow the UE to access the PNI-NPN providing access to Localized Services using credentials of the HPLMN, the PNI-NPN can be configured based on the Localized Service agreements between the PNI-NPN and the HPLMN, to allow primary authentication towards the HPLMN.

+To allow the UE to access the SNPN providing access to Localized Services using credentials of the Credentials Holder, the SNPN can be configured based on Localized Service agreements between the SNPN and the Credentials Holder, to allow primary authentication towards the Credentials Holder.

-To allow the UE to access the SNPN providing access to localized services when new credential is required, the SNPN can provide UE onboarding function as specified in clause 5.30.2.10 for the UE to obtain credential and necessary information to access the SNPN, or the UE can leverage existing credential and network connection to get access to a PVS via User Plane to obtain new credential.
+To allow the UE to access the SNPN providing access to Localized Services when new credential is required, the SNPN can provide UE onboarding function as specified in clause 5.30.2.10 for the UE to obtain credential and necessary information to access the SNPN, or the UE can leverage existing credential and network connection to get access to a PVS via User Plane to obtain new credential.

-To allow the UE to access the PNI-NPN providing access to the localized services where NSSAA or secondary authentication/authorization during PDU session establishment is required, the UE can obtain new credential using remote provisioning functionality as defined in clause 5.39.
+To allow the UE to access the PNI-NPN providing access to the Localized Services where NSSAA or secondary authentication/authorization during PDU session establishment is required, the UE can obtain new credential using remote provisioning functionality as defined in clause 5.39.

 To allow the UE to access the HPLMN or subscribed SNPN services while being registered in the PNI-NPN or SNPN, the PNI-NPN or SNPN can establish service agreements and configure inter-connect with the HPLMN or subscribed SNPN operator.
-If a PNI-NPN is providing access to the localized services, the existing roaming architecture with home-routed PDU Sessions are used.
+If a PNI-NPN is providing access to the Localized Services, the existing roaming architecture with home-routed PDU Sessions are used.
 If an SNPN is providing access to the localized services, then the UE can access HPLMN or subscribed SNPN as described in Annex D, clauses D.3, D.6 and D.7.